msalemor/ai-tutors/genai-development/genai-intro.md

 ### 1.5 - OpenAI Models in Azure

-The Azure OpenAI Service offers a variety of models, including the latest GPT-4o and GPT-4 Turbo, which are multimodal and can handle both text and image inputs.
-Other available models are GPT-4, which improves upon its predecessor GPT-3.5 with enhanced natural language and coding capabilities, and GPT-3.5 itself.
+The Azure OpenAI Service offers a variety of models, including the latest GPT-4o and GPT-4.1, which are multimodal and can handle both text and image inputs.
 Additionally, there are Embeddings models for converting text to numerical vectors, DALL-E for generating images from text, Whisper for transcribing and translating speech, and a Text to Speech model currently in preview.
 These models are designed to cater to a wide range of applications, from conversational AI to content creation and beyond.

 ### 1.6 - Tokens, Cost and Performance

-OpenAI's models, such as GPT-3 and GPT-4, use tokens to process text.
+OpenAI's models, use tokens to process text.
 One token generally corresponds to about four characters of English text, which translates to roughly three-quarters of a word.
 Therefore, 100 tokens would be approximately equivalent to 75 words.
 It's important to note that the exact tokenization process can vary between different models.

 The Azure OpenAI Service offers a flexible pricing model that caters to different usage needs.
 The service provides two main pricing options: Pay-As-You-Go (PAYG) and Provisioned Throughput Units (PTUs).
 PAYG allows users to pay only for the resources they use, which can help optimize costs for intermittent or unpredictable workloads.
 On the other hand, PTUs offer a more predictable cost structure with minimal latency variance, suitable for applications requiring consistent performance at scale.